aloksh85/CarND-Traffic-Sign-Classifier-Project/ProjectWriteUp/Writeup.md

 The goal of this project were to develop a classifier for traffic signs using deep convolution neural nets and evaluate its performance on German Trafiic Sign dataset

-####Rubric Points - I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.
+I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

 ---